ncatlab/nlab-content/pages/1946.md

 Now the [[functor category]] $[R,C]$ is the category of _towers_ of morphisms in $C$.

-The analysis of the Reedy model structure on this involves just a repetition of the steps invoilved in the analysis of the arrow category in the above example.
+The analysis of the Reedy model structure on this involves just a repetition of the steps involved in the analysis of the arrow category in the above example.
 One finds:

 * a natural transformation $\eta : F \to G$ is a fibration precisely if